AnanBoondamnoen/AnanBoondamnoen.github.io/Google_two_factor_authentication.md

 3. System will let you go to your device for two factor authentication.

-4. Go to device and confirm whether I am true user, then press 'Yes'
+4. Go to your device and confirm whether I am true user, then press "Yes".

 5. Now, you can access your account.

 6. And Google will send email to your account for inform your two factor authentication.

+### Members
+- Anan Boondamnoen
+- Soontorn Janphuk